TimDeboel/YT_audio_downloader/README.txt

-This directory contains two scripts for downloading audio files from youtube playlists, and videos.
+This directory contains two scripts for downloading audio files from youtube playlists, and from separate videos.

 - Run Playlist_Downloader and enter a Youtube playlist URL to download all items in the playlist.
 - Run Song_Downloader and enter a Youtube video URL to download the item.